 If you are checking bags, you’ll want to put your valuables and things you need in the carry on bags.
 There are some things you can’t, or won’t want to check, including hazardous items and lithium batteries.
-You can see some items here, but keep in mind this may not be a complete list.
+You can see some specific guidelines and items here, but keep in mind this may not be a complete list.

 Be sure to pack anything you’ll need on the flight, for you and your children.
 This includes diapers/supplies, changes of clothes, medications, entertainment, retainers, etc. I put anything I need on the flight in the personal item so that I don’t have to go into the overheads during the flight.

 When packing for an entire trip in carry on bags, you’ll probably need to squeeze a lot of things in.
 I find that rolling my clothes definitely helps save space, and also keeps things from getting wrinkled.
 Packing cubes are also another way to save space – and you can roll the clothes you place in them.

 For toiletries, I like to keep a packed bag filled with them available at all times.
 That way, I am always ready to go.
 You can purchase refillable containers and use your own larger sizes to fill them.

 Even if you do this, you’ll still want to look through the bag and make sure that nothing is expired.
 You can also check to see if you are running low on anything before you go.